JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 }
 ```

-The tooling dependency should be declared in the root `dependencies {}` block of the `build.gradle.kts` file in your KMP module
+The tooling dependency should be declared in the root `dependencies {}` block of the `build.gradle.kts` file in your common code module
 in one of two ways,
 depending on your [Android target configuration](#android-target-configurations):